-Ralph Fielding teaches viola at the Lynn University Conservatory of Music and will teach this summer at the Montecito International Music Festival in Santa Barbara, CA. He previously taught at the University of Southern California, the University of California Los Angeles and Texas Tech University.
+Ralph Fielding teaches viola at the Lynn University Conservatory of Music and previously taught at the University of Southern California, the University of California Los Angeles and Texas Tech University.
 He is active as a clinician at music programs around the country and has given master classes at such institutions as Oberlin College, the Cleveland Institute, DePaul University, Indiana University, the New England Conservatory, the San Francisco Conservatory, Rice University, the New World Symphony, the Eastman School of Music and the Colburn School.
 He has also been an adjudicator for ASTA, MTNA, Suzuki, AVS/Primrose and other competitions.
 He specializes in quickly getting players to reach their highest potential through combining a singing approach to music-making with simple ways to master the basic mechanics of bow control, shifts, string crossings and bow changes.

 Prior to his teaching activities, Fielding had a long history as an orchestral musician.
 As a teenager, he played a year in the Utah Symphony under Maurice Abravanel.
 He later spent 16 years as a member of the Los Angeles Philharmonic Orchestra (including serving a term as Chair of their Auditions Committee) and has since helped students prepare musically and mentally for the most competitive of performance situations.
 His orchestral repertoire students continue to win positions in ICSOM and regional orchestras.